Clarifai’s AI can detect ‘unsavory’ content in images and videos

 “Customers can focus their money and resources where it counts: on scaling their businesses,” he said.

 General Model — Clarifai’s oldest product — is capable of recognizing up to 11,000 objects, plus things like moods and themes.
-An upgrade in early October to version 1.5 brought with it improved accuracy, enabled in part by training data that had been machine-labeled instead of human-labeled.
+An upgrade in early October to version 1.5 brought with it improved accuracy, enabled in part by training data that’d been machine-labeled instead of human-labeled.

 “It also will help people be able to build custom models on our platform and do visual searches better on our platform because the General Model is kind of the underpinnings of all that technology, and so this really isn’t just prebuilt concepts that’s off the shelf and ready to go, but it also improves the accuracy of those other tools that we have on our platform,” Zeiler told VentureBeat in a phone interview earlier this year.